Macaroni pudding with cheese

 • Eggs – I prefer free range eggs mostly for the lovely color but also because these eggs are rich and add a deeper flavor to this macaroni pudding.

-2. Add grated cheese.
+2. Add grated or crumbled cheese.

 4. Add the egg mixture to the macaroni and cheese and mix well.
 Leave some egg mixture aside for coating the top.
 Add raisins if you opted for and mix.